Regulations for entry and exit

 Obligatory registration before entering Austria

-Before entering Austria an electronic registration (Pre-Travel Clearance - PTC) is obligatory.
+If registration is required prior to entry into Austria, this must be done electronically at the earliest 72 hours prior to entry (Pre-Travel Clearance - PTC).
 Here you can find the PTC registration form in German and in English.
-The registration confirmation has to be presented electronically or printed out in case of a control.
+The registration confirmation must be presented electronically or printed out in the event of a check.

 Entry into Austria

-1. Entry from states with a low incidence of infection (Annex A): certificate, no quarantine
+1. Entry from states with a low incidence of infection (Annex 1): certificate, no quarantine

-Both EU/EEA states and third countries with low incidence are taken into account.
-From these countries, any kind of entry - also for tourist purposes - is possible:
+From these countries any kind of entry - also for tourist purposes - is possible:

-Andorra, Australia, Belgium, Bulgaria, Denmark, Germany, Estonia, Finland, France, Principality of Liechtenstein, Greece, Ireland, Iceland, Israel, Italy, Croatia, Latvia, Lithuania, Luxembourg, Malta, Monaco, New Zealand, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Sweden, Singapore, Slovakia, Slovenia, Spain, Switzerland, South Korea, Czech Republic, Hungary, Vatican, Cyprus.
+Andorra, Australia, Belgium, Bosnia and Herzegovina, Bulgaria, Canada, Croatia, Denmark, Estonia, Finland, France, Germany, Principality of Liechtenstein, Greece, Hong Kong, Iceland, Ireland, Italy, Jordan, Latvia, Lithuania, Luxembourg, Macau, Malta, Moldova, Monaco, New Zealand, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Saudi Arabia, Sweden, Singapore, Slovakia, Slovenia, Spain, Switzerland, South Korea, Taiwan, Czech Republic, Hungary, Uruguay, Vatican, Vietnam, Cyprus.

-3. Entry from virus-variant countries (Annex B2): PCR test and quarantine
+2. Entry from virus-variant countries (Annex 2): PCR test, registration and quarantine

-Essentially, only Austrian citizens and persons with residence or habitual abode in Austria may enter the country.
-Entry for humanitarian reasons or in the compelling interest of the Republic is also possible.
+Essentially, only Austrian citizens and persons with residence or habitual abode in Austria are allowed to enter.
+Entry on humanitarian grounds or in the compelling interest of the Republic is also possible.

 Free testing: Early termination of quarantine by a negative PCR or antigen test is possible at the earliest on the 5th day after entry at one's own expense.
 It is allowed to leave the quarantine site to perform the test.

 The form for the health certificate can be downloaded here in German and here in English.
 In addition, the professional nature of the journey must be proven.
-Further information on the exemption rules is available on the website of the Federal Ministry of Social Affairs, Health, Care and Consumer Protection.
+Further information on the exemption rules can be found on the website of the Federal Ministry of Social Affairs, Health, Care and Consumer Protection.

 Current travel, border and traffic information